 Tom Vander Ark | CEO + Partner

 Tom is author of Getting Smart: How Digital Learning is Changing the World and Smart Cities That Work for Everyone: 7 Keys to Education & Employment.
 He is CEO of Getting Smart, a learning advocacy firm.
 Tom is also a partner in Learn Capital, an education venture fund.
 Tom advocates for innovations that customize and motivate learning and extend access.
 Previously he served as the first Executive Director of Education for the Bill & Melinda Gates Foundation.
 Tom served as a public school superintendent in Washington State and has extensive private sector experience.
-Tom is chair of Charter Board Partners, Treasurer for the International Association for K-12 Online Learning (iNACOL), and serves on several other nonprofit boards.
-Tom received the Distinguished Achievement Medal and graduated from the Colorado School of Mines.
-He received his M.B.A. in finance from the University of Denver.
-He continues his education online.
+Tom is chair of Charter Board Partners, Treasurer for the International Association for K-12 Online Learning (iNACOL), and serves on several other boards.
+For more on Tom see his page.

 Karen Vander Ark | CFO + Partner